 The Santa Maria style grill is perfect for this cut.
 It has a grate that can be raised or lowered with a wheel and pulley system so the grillmaster can control the heat on this thick hunk-o-flesh, crucial to get it done properly without burning it to a crisp.
 The model above is a large caterers rig and the small one below is from the Santa Maria BBQ Outfitters.
 The fuel of choice is Santa Maria is red oak logs.

-The meat is prepped with minimal seasoning, and served without sauce so the big beefy flavor reigns.
-It is almost always taken off the grill when medium rare, the temp at which it is most tender, and accompanied by grill toasted bread to mop up the juices, a salsa like pico di gallo, pinquito beans, macaroni and cheese, salad, and the excellent local wines.
+The meat is prepped with minimal seasoning, typically just salt, pepper, and garlic powder, and served without sauce, so the big beefy flavor reigns.
+It is almost always taken off the grill when medium rare, the temp at which it is most tender, and accompanied by grill toasted bread to mop up the juices, a salsa, pinquito beans, macaroni and cheese, salad, and the excellent local wines.
 Pinquito beans are small and pink and another local tradition.

 Special thanks to Harry Stewart of Alameda, CA, and owner of the big rig above for teaching me how to cut tri-tip.
 Those are his hands in the pictures.